 \paragraph{Contributions} In this paper, we systematically design and run extensive experiments to gain a better understanding of curricula.
-We train over 20,000 models { over three datasets, CIFAR10,100, and FOOD101,} covering a wide range of choices in designing curricula and arrive at the following conclusions: \begin{itemize} \item \textbf{Implicit Curricula: Examples are learned in a consistent order (Section~\ref{sec:implicit}).} We show that the order in which examples are learned is consistent across runs, similar training methods, and similar architectures.
+We train over 25,000 models over four datasets, CIFAR10/100, FOOD101, and FOOD101N covering a wide range of choices in designing curricula and arrive at the following conclusions: \begin{itemize} \item \textbf{Implicit Curricula: Examples are learned in a consistent order (Section~\ref{sec:implicit}).} We show that the order in which examples are learned is consistent across runs, similar training methods, and similar architectures.
 Furthermore, we show that it is possible to change this order by changing the order in which examples are presented during training.
-Finally, we establish that well-known notions of sample difficulty are highly correlated with each other. \item \textbf{Curricula achieve (almost) no improvement in the standard setting (Section~\ref{sec:pacing}).} We show curriculum learning, random, and anti-curriculum learning perform almost equally well in the standard setting.\footnote{See the first paragraph of Section \ref{sec:setup} for details of the standard-time experimental setup.} Furthermore, we establish that using similar techniques to remove examples from the training set (as opposed to introducing them) also does not help. \item \textbf{Curriculum learning improves over standard training when training time is limited (Section~\ref{sec:curricula}).} Imitating the large data regime, where training for multiple epochs is not feasible, we limit the number of iterations in the training algorithm and compare curriculum, random and anti-curriculum ordering against standard training.
-Our experiments reveal a clear advantage of curriculum learning over other methods. \item \textbf{Curricula improves over standard training in noisy regime (Section~\ref{sec:curricula}).} Finally, we mimic noisy data by adding label noise.
+Finally, we establish that well-known notions of sample difficulty are highly correlated with each other. \item \textbf{Curricula achieve (almost) no improvement in the standard setting (Section~\ref{sec:pacing} and 6).} We show curriculum learning, random, and anti-curriculum learning perform almost equally well in the standard setting.\footnote{See the first paragraph of Section \ref{sec:setup} for details of the standard-time experimental setup.} \item \textbf{Curriculum learning improves over standard training when training time is limited (Section~\ref{sec:curricula} and 6) .} Imitating the large data regime, where training for multiple epochs is not feasible, we limit the number of iterations in the training algorithm and compare curriculum, random and anti-curriculum ordering against standard training.
+Our experiments reveal a clear advantage of curriculum learning over other methods. \item \textbf{Curricula improves over standard training in noisy regime (Section~\ref{sec:curricula} and 6).} Finally, we mimic noisy data by adding label noise.
 Similar to \citet{jiang2018mentornet,saxena2019data,Guo_2018_ECCV}, our experiments indicate that curriculum learning has a clear advantage over other curricula and standard training. \end{itemize}